[ Printer Friendly Version ] [ Report Abuse ]

 PPS, I’m reading Slaughterhouse 5.

-Emily padded up to her dorm and rummaged through her trunk for parchment and ink, striking an awkward balance between quick and quiet, and trying not to knock over any of the many potted plants in the dark.
-Once back in the common room, Emily climbed onto the back of one of the black-and-yellow striped armchairs in order to reach the window.
-She perched herself on the sill before down her reply.
+Emily padded up to her dorm and rummaged through her trunk for parchment and ink, striking an awkward balance between quick and quiet, trying not to knock over any of the many potted plants in the dark.
+Once back in the common room, she climbed onto the back of one of the striped armchairs in order to reach the window.
+Perching herself on the sill circular sill, she jotted down her reply.

 I’ll roll another fag in the event that Siouxsie doesn’t drown delivering this.

 She signed her full name with her big, swooping signature, considered for a moment, and then added a postscript.

 PS: have you listened to Nirvana at all?
 They have a new album coming out this month and it’s supposed to be ace.
 I heard their first record and I suspect they might have distilled you as a person in order to make it.